simonsteiger/RheumaComposites.jl/docs/src/examples/categorisation.md

 cut.CDAI.moderate
 ````

+Note that this only returns the upper limit of the respective category, which is included in Low and Moderate but excluded Remission and High.
+It is therefore safest to simply rely on the `categorise` function.

+An alternative way to check the cutoffs is the respective composite's documentation.
-You can alternatively see the cutoffs by inspecting the respective composite's documentation, i.e., by typing `?CDAI` in the REPL.
+You can see this by typing `?CDAI` in the REPL.

 ---